 When your debts spiral out of control and your bills start to pile up – and especially if you start getting those rude phone calls from collection agencies – if you’re like most people, you might consider filing for bankruptcy.
 However, you may not need to take that step.
 For some individuals in some circumstances, bankruptcy may be the only practical option, but it may or may not be the best option for you.
 Your particular circumstances may or may not make bankruptcy your only realistic alternative.
 For most individuals who end up declaring bankruptcy, it usually turns out to have been their best option.

 In most cases, a person who files for bankruptcy has fallen into debt by missing mortgage payments or car payments or by piling up credit card debt or medical debt.
 For many of the people who eventually declare bankruptcy, these debts are then accompanied by a sudden job loss, a divorce, or a serious illness or injury.
 Interest and penalties start adding up, and at some point, the debts simply cannot any longer be paid.
 Bankruptcy is usually the appropriate option for people in precisely this kind of situation – people who truly need a clean financial slate.
 Is bankruptcy right for you?
 Your answers to the seven questions listed below should tell you if bankruptcy is or is not right for you.
-If it is, consult with an experienced Chicago bankruptcy attorney if you live in or near Chicago or with an experienced bankruptcy attorney near you.
+If it is, consult with an experienced Chicago bankruptcy lawyer if you live in or near Chicago or with an experienced bankruptcy lawyer near you.

 QUESTION #1: ARE YOU ALLOWED TO FILE FOR BANKRUPTCY?